Monzo Flex review: is it the best way to buy now, pay later?

 Monzo Flex customer reviews

-While there aren't specific customer reviews of Monzo Flex, Monzo itself has a high customer satisfaction score with the review site Trustpilot, with a rating of 4.4 out of 5.0.
-It is rated as "excellent", based on almost 25,000 customer reviews.
-The positive reviews mainly centre on the features Monzo has that allow customers to monitor and manage their spending, as well as good levels of customer service.
+While there aren't specific customer reviews of Monzo Flex, Monzo itself has a decent customer satisfaction score with the review site Trustpilot, with a rating of 4.4 out of 5.0.
+It is rated as "Excellent", based on more than 40,000 customer reviews.

 How to apply for Monzo Flex

 Before applying for Monzo Flex, you will need to open a Monzo account.
 You do this by downloading the Monzo app to your phone and following the onscreen instructions, including providing a valid ID.
-You can then apply for Monzo Flex via your account.
+You can then apply for Monzo Flex via your new Monzo account.